surma/surma.dev/content/things/is-postmessage-slow.md

 ### Chunking

-As I said, for state objects it’s _often_ only a handful of properies that change.
+As I said, for state objects it’s _often_ only a handful of properties that change.
 But not always.
 In fact, [PROXX] has a scenario where patchsets could turn out quite big: The first reveal can affect up to 80% of the game field, which adds up to a patchset of about ~70KiB.
 When targeting feature phones, that is too much, especially as we might have JS-driven WebGL animations running.

 We asked ourselves an architectural question: Can our app support partial updates?
 Patchsets are a collection of patches. **Instead of sending all patches in the patchset at once, you can “chunk” the patchset into smaller partitions and apply them sequentially.** Send patches 1-10 in the first message, 11-20 on the next, and so on.
 If you take this to the extreme, you are effectively _streaming_ your patches, allowing you to use all the patterns you might know and love from reactive programming.